kenpeter/algo/misc/simiar_question.md

 - because g[r][c] === 0
 - g[r][c] === 2,3,4,5,etc
 - only when g[r][c] === 1, can connect other cells
-- 3. no seen here
+- 3. other condi, no
-- 4. other condi, no
+- 4. other condi
 - 5. operations
 - ++area
 - g[r][c] = label, why?